 Steph was born and raised in Darwin.
 After some years away, studying, travelling and living overseas, she returned home.
 In 2017, she joined Corrugated Iron to stage manage the production Bamboo Moon.
 Now coordinating the Creative Schools and Communities Program, she is passionate about facilitating projects in the NT that support young people’s artistic development and connection to learning.
 Having studied furniture design and a Bachelor of Fine Arts at RMIT, Steph is committed to supporting the local artistic community through her work with Corrugated Iron and her involvement in broader community arts initiatives.

-Hannah recently finished studying her Bachelor in Communication at Charles Darwin University.
+Hannah has her Bachelor in Communication from Charles Darwin University.
 Her love of the arts started when she was handed a guitar in primary school.
 With a new-found talent, she started writing music.
 In her early teens her parents moved from Tasmania to the Northern Territory and she attended boarding school at St Philips College in Alice Springs on a music scholarship.
-The school continued to provide her with opportunities to build her performance skills, preforming at town events and the St Philips annual musical.
-After school Hannah has been working in retail while studying a Bachelor of Creative Arts and Industries, majoring in Communication .
-Now having completed her degree she is looking forward to expanding her knowledge and building her skills with Corrugated Iron.
+The school continued to provide her with opportunities to build her performance skills, preforming at town events and the St Philips annual musicals.
+Hannah enjoys dabbling in graphic design and has spend the last few years expanding her marketing knowledge and building her skills through work with LAUNCH Darwin, NT Creative Health and Corrugated Iron.